Bernard Buffet

 In 1943, Bernard Buffet was admitted to the École Nationale Supérieure des Beaux-Arts in Paris.

 Bernard Buffet quickly emerged as a young prodigy of figurative painting.
 In 1943, he was admitted to the École Nationale Supérieure des Beaux-Arts in Paris.
-He swiftly developed a distinctive style, characterised by angular lines, dark tones, and poignant themes, such as minimalist still lifes, desolate landscapes, and solitary figures.
+He swiftly developed a distinctive style, characterised by angular lines, dark tones and poignant themes, such as minimalist still lifes, desolate landscapes and solitary figures.
 His work resonated particularly with a population scarred by the hardships of the Second World War.

 Exhibitions of his works in various post-war salons attracted the attention of critics and collectors.
 In 1948, Bernard Buffet signed an exclusive contract with the Galerie Drouant-David and was awarded the Critics' Prize, catapulting him to the status of Pablo Picasso's successor in the eyes of the public.
 At just twenty years old, Bernard Buffet experienced a meteoric rise to fame.